TCHeaven/Aphididae/Host_swap.md

+# Three host swap

 ## Collect data
+Data was copied from storage with the Swarbreck group to the Hogenhout scratch space (not backed up as already backed up with Swarbreck group).

 All files that look like analysis not raw data have been removed/not copied over in order to save space.
 ```bash
 #Host Swap Data: